norvig/paip-lisp/docs/preface.md

 Ressler, Robert S.
 Rist (University of Technology, Sydney), Paul Snively (Apple), Peter Van Roy (Berkeley), David Gumby Wallace (Cygnus), and Jeff Wu (Colorado).

-Sam Dooley and Eric Wefald both wrote Othello-playing programs without which I would not have written [chapter 18](B9780080571157500182.xhtml).
+Sam Dooley and Eric Wefald both wrote Othello-playing programs without which I would not have written [chapter 18](chapter18).
 Eric also showed me Aristotle's quotes on means-ends analysis.
 Tragically, Eric died in August 1989.
 He is sorely missed by his friends and colleagues.
-Richard Fateman made suggestions for [chapter 8](B978008057115750008X.xhtml), convinced me to write [chapter 15](B9780080571157500157.xhtml), and, with help from Peter Klier, wrote a substantial program from which I adapted some code for that chapter.
+Richard Fateman made suggestions for [chapter 8](chapter8), convinced me to write [chapter 15](chapter15), and, with help from Peter Klier, wrote a substantial program from which I adapted some code for that chapter.
 Charley Cox (Franz Inc.), Jamie Zawinski (Lucid Inc.), and Paul Fuqua (Texas Instruments) explained the inner workings of their respective companies' compilers.
-Mike Harrison, Paul Hilfinger, Marc Luria, Ethan Munson, and Stephan Slade helped with LA !!!(span) {:.smallcaps} TE !!!(span) {:.smallcaps} X.
+Mike Harrison, Paul Hilfinger, Marc Luria, Ethan Munson, and Stephan Slade helped with LATEX.
 Narciso Jarimillo tested all the code and separated it into the files that are available to the reader (see page 897).

 During the writing of this book I was supported by a grant from the Defense Advanced Research Projects Agency (DoD), Arpa Order No.